-- func (callable) A function which gets Variable s and returns Variable s. func must returns a tuple of Variable s or one Variable.
-You can use Function object, Link object or a function satisfying the condition. - x\data (ndarray or tuple of ndarrays) A set of ndarray s to be passed to func.
-If x\data is one ndarray object, it is treated as (x\data,). - y\grad (ndarray or tuple of ndarrays or None) A set of ndarray s representing gradients of return-values of func.
+- func (callable) A function which gets Variables and returns Variables. func must returns a tuple of Variables or one Variable.
+You can use a Function, FunctionNode or a Link object or any other function satisfying the condition. - x\data (ndarray or tuple of ndarrays) A set of ndarrays to be passed to func.
+If x\data is one ndarray object, it is treated as (x\data,). - y\grad (ndarray or tuple of ndarrays or None) A set of ndarrays representing gradients of return-values of func.
 If y\grad is one ndarray object, it is treated as (y\grad,).
-If func is a loss-function, y\grad should be set to None. - params (Variable or tuple of ~chainder.
-Variable) A set of Variable s whose gradients are checked.
+If func is a loss-function, y\grad should be set to None. - params (Variable or tuple of ~chainder.Variable) A set of Variables whose gradients are checked.
 When func is a Link object, set its parameters as params.
-If params is one Variable object, it is treated as (params,). - eps (float) Epsilon value to be passed to numerical\grad(). - atol (float) Absolute tolerance to be passed to chainer.testing. assert\allclose(). - rtol (float) Relative tolerance to be passed to chainer.testing. assert\allclose(). - no\grads (list of bool) Flag to skip variable for gradient assertion.
+If params is one Variable object, it is treated as (params,).

+- eps (float) Epsilon value to be passed to numerical\grad(). - atol (float) Absolute tolerance to be passed to chainer.testing. assert\allclose(). - rtol (float) Relative tolerance to be passed to chainer.testing. assert\allclose(). - no\grads (list of bool) Flag to skip variable for gradient assertion.
 It should be same length as x\data. - dtype (dtype) x\data, y\grad and params are casted to this dtype when calculating numerical gradients.
 Only float types and None are allowed.